 - Urban forestry and forestry across an urban-rural gradient

-- Funding preference will be given for one student to conduct research with the Morton Arboretum as this a Hixon Center priority (see further details here of this research fellowship sponsored jointly by The Morton Arboretum and the Hixon Center)
+Additional funding is available for one student to conduct research with the NYC Urban Field Station (see further details here of this research fellowship sponsored jointly by NYC Urban Field Station and the Hixon Center).